aenarete/KiteSimulators.jl/docs/logging.md

 ## Logging

 ### Creating a log file
-If you run the following command:
+If you run the following command with `LOGGING = true` in line 21
 ```julia
  include("examples/depower.jl")
 ```
 A log file with the name `sim_log.arrow` will be created in the data folder.
 It uses an .xz compressed [arrow](https://arrow.apache.org/) format which is fast to load and small.
+This actually the same as the "Feather V2" file format.

 ### Add logging to your own scripts
 The following functions are needed to add logging to your script: